learn-the-web/topics/image-formats/index.md

 *All images should be exported from Photoshop with “Save for Web”, then run through a smusher.*

 - `PNGs` & `JPGs` — should be run through ImageOptim
-- `SVGs` — should be run through SVGO-GUI
+- `SVGs` — should be run through [SVGOMG](https://jakearchibald.github.io/svgomg/)—**unless you’re using Illustrator’s “Export for Screens…”, it does a good job by itself**

 ### JPG optimization techniques